Héctor Noesí: Seattle Mariners

-On 23 January 2012, the Yankees traded Noesí to the Seattle Mariners along with Jesús Montero in exchange for Michael Pineda and minor league pitcher José Campos.
+On January 23, 2012, the Yankees traded Noesí and Jesús Montero to the Seattle Mariners for Michael Pineda and minor league pitcher José Campos.
 Noesí performed poorly in the first half of the 2012 season, going 2–11 with a 5.77 ERA.
-He was demoted to the Triple–A Tacoma Rainiers on 4 July.
-Noesí was recalled on 4 September when rosters expanded.
+He was demoted to the Triple-A Tacoma Rainiers on July 4.
+Noesí was recalled on September 4 when rosters expanded.

 Noesí spent most of 2013 season shuttling back and forth between Seattle and Tacoma.
-On 4 April 2014, Noesi was designated for assignment by the Mariners.
+The Mariners designated Noesí for assignment on April 4, 2014.

 Texas Rangers

-On 12 April 2014, Noesi was traded to the Texas Rangers.
+On April 12, 2014, Noesi was traded to the Texas Rangers.
 He made his Rangers debut against the Mariners two days later.
-He was designated for assignment on 22 April.
+He was designated for assignment on April 22.

 Chicago White Sox

-On 25 April 2014, Noesi was claimed off waivers by the Chicago White Sox.
-In 28 games (27 starts) for the White Sox, he compiled an 8–11 record and 4.39 ERA with 117 strikeouts across 166 innings.
+On April 25, 2014, Noesi was claimed off waivers by the Chicago White Sox.
+In 28 games (27 starts) for the White Sox, he had an 8–11 record and 4.39 ERA with 117 strikeouts across 166 innings.

 Noesí made 10 appearances for Chicago in 2015, struggling to an 0–4 record and 6.89 ERA with 22 strikeouts over 32 2/3 innings pitched.
-He was designated for assignment by the White Sox on 18 June 2015.
-Noesí cleared waivers and was sent outright to the Triple–A Charlotte Knights on 26 June.
+He was designated for assignment by the White Sox on June 18.
+Noesí cleared waivers and was sent outright to the Triple-A Charlotte Knights on June 26.

 Kia Tigers

 Noesí signed a $1.7 million deal to pitch for the Kia Tigers of the KBO League in 2017.
 He became the second highest paid player in the KBO.
-Noesí pitched to a 20–5 win–loss record with a 3.48 earned run average during the regular season and started Game 1 of the 2017 Korean Series.
-On 1 December 2017, Noesí signed a one-year, $2 million contract with the Tigers.
-On 4 December 2018, the Tigers announced that Noesí would not return with the team due to the recent increased tax rate on foreign players.
+Noesí had a 20–5 record with a 3.48 earned run average during the regular season and started Game 1 of the 2017 Korean Series.
+On December 1, Noesí signed a one-year, $2 million contract with the Tigers.
+On December 4, 2018, the Tigers announced that Noesí would not return with the team due to the recent increased tax rate on foreign players.

 Miami Marlins

-On 17 January 2019, Noesí signed a minor league contract with the Miami Marlins.
-On 6 August, the Marlins selected Noesí's contract.
-On 16 October, Noesí was removed from the 40–man roster and sent outright to the Triple–A New Orleans Baby Cakes, and elected free agency the next day.
+On January 17, 2019, Noesí signed a minor league contract with the Miami Marlins.
+On August 6, the Marlins selected Noesí's contract.
+On October 16, Noesí was removed from the 40-man roster and sent outright to the minors, but he elected free agency the next day.

-Pittsburgh Pirates
+Later career

-On 17 December 2019, Noesí signed a minor league contract with the Pittsburgh Pirates.
-On 8 July 2020, Noesí announced he would be opting out of the 2020 season during the COVID-19 pandemic.
-He became a free agent on 2 November.
+On December 17, 2019, Noesí signed a minor league contract with the Pittsburgh Pirates.
+On July 8, 2020, Noesí announced he would be opting out of the 2020 season during the COVID-19 pandemic.
+He became a free agent on November 2.

-Fubon Guardians

-On 24 December 2020, Noesí signed a $500,000 contract with the Fubon Guardians of the Chinese Professional Baseball League for the 2021 season.
-However, his contract was later terminated prior to the season on 21 February 2021 after he sustained an injury while training in the offseason.
+On December 24, Noesí signed a $500,000 contract with the Fubon Guardians of the Chinese Professional Baseball League for the 2021 season.
+However, his contract was later terminated prior to the season on February 21, 2021, after he sustained an injury while training in the offseason.